 It's hard to remember the beginning of the lockdown, since it seems like so much has happened recently in our country.
 In April, we thought our biggest concerns were the violent criminals released from prison, and police departments being ordered to stand down on crime due to the pandemic.
 This set off a massive spike in gun sales starting in March, and the riots have not slowed the trend.

 Protesters have been calling for cities to “defund the police” as you watched looters, rioters, and criminals steal, assault, and kill innocent people.
 The police have either been ordered to step back or in some cases, have actually resigned or refuse to go to work.
 This leaves the average American wondering, in a time of nationwide unrest, how can I feel safe?
 For most people, the answer is clearly by owning a gun.

-Now, I will add a disclaimer here: while you have a constitutional right to own a gun, and it is an excellent form of self defense, they are extremely dangerous weapons.
+Now, I will add a disclaimer here: while you have a constitutional right to own a gun, and it's an excellent form of self-defense, they're extremely dangerous weapons.
 If you intend to buy a gun, make time to get licensed and learn to use your weapon safely.